Joao-Lucas-de-Oliveira-Lima/learning-languages/java/threads/README.md

 ```

 ### 2. Deadlock
-Occurs when two or more threads are waiting for each other to release resources, leading to a situation where none can proceed.
+Occurs when threads wait indefinitely for each other's resources:

-#### Example:
 ```java
 public class DeadlockExample {
     private final Object lock1 = new Object();